 More Executive Housekeeper Duties

 Executive housekeepers maintain a clean and organized office environment at all times, ensuring that it remains free of clutter and dust to the best of their ability.

-They are also responsible for coordinating with other departments on an ongoing basis to determine if there are any potential issues when it comes to the cleanliness of office facilities (i.e., food debris from the cafeteria accumulating in the break room area, etc.).
+They are also responsible for coordinating with other departments on an ongoing basis to determine if there are any potential issues when it comes to the cleanliness of office facilities.

 The executive housekeeper makes sure that any personnel changes in the department are handled properly, in accordance with the company’s policies and procedures on the matter.

-As an executive housekeeper, it is your duty to maintain confidentiality at all times where it pertains to sensitive information pertaining to personnel, vendors, and clients alike.
+They are also responsible for maintaining confidentiality at all times where it pertains to sensitive information concerning personnel, vendors, and clients alike.